A land and waterborne summer adventure to Japan's most southerly reaches.>

 Meals: Breakfast, lunch, & dinner provided.

-Total walking: 1km (0.6miles).
+Total walking: 1km (0.6 miles).

 Day 3 Ishigaki – Iriomote

-Breakfast completed, we ride an early morning ferry to Iriomote from Ishigaki.
-From the ferry piers of the terminal building, bustling with school children, locals on errands, business people and tourists, small ferries continually ply routes to all Yaeyama’s main eight islands.
-Within an hour of departure in a fast ferry, we arrive at Iriomote, where we stay for the next four nights.
-After meeting our local guide and sending our main luggage ahead to the evening’s accommodation, we start to explore the island.
+Our local guides meet us off the ferry and we start to explore the island in their company.
 Iriomote is one of the last wildernesses of Japan.
 On the island’s coast, tidal areas continually infused with fresh water from the jungles of the hinterland provide an ideal habitat for the extensive mangrove forests found here.
 A rich environment, of the seven mangrove species native to Japan all are found on Iriomote.

 Our exploration begins by heading to the west side of Iriomote.
 We travel by vehicle as far as we can until the road peters out.
 From here on, the only way forward is by sea, in our case by kayak.
 The route we take through this remote area of islands and sandy bays depends upon sea conditions but will include wonderful views in a place that few ever visit.
 We may pass by an island that was once home to a coal mine, now long since deserted after the seams were worked out.
 The jungle has reclaimed the island for itself; little remains to be seen of its industrial past and it has regained its wild, natural beauty.
 A neighbouring island is home to a recluse, an elderly gentleman who has been living alone here since 1995.
 We continue on our way, viewing his lovely island from afar, before kayaking to a secluded beach where we land for lunch.
 Depending on the weather and seas, we further explore the area in our kayaks – perhaps to Funauki, a village that can only be reached by sea – or by snorkelling off the beach, before making our way back to our vehicle and our accommodation, a guesthouse with a large garden of hibiscus, bougainvillea and other tropical flowers.